atimmeny27/HomePod/README.md

 ## HomePod

 This is an html/css/js stack designed for a 5in Waveshare display screen.
 I've designed it to link with n8n webhooks and my previous JARVIS assistant from another repository.
 This is meant to replace a siri or alexa with a smart agent linked to your environment.
 The homepod has 8 apps: Clock (dark for sleep or having on overnight), light controls, weather, stocks, travel map, sports scoreboard for the 4 major US sports, spotify player, and a voice note recorder / playback.
+The middle button is designed to trigger any llm or ai you have a valid api key to use.

 ## Setup